Overview

 - React Hooks: Explore all available CDP hooks

-- End User Authentication: Learn about available user authentication methods
+- Authentication Methods: Learn about available user authentication methods

 - Smart Accounts: Learn about Smart Accounts and how to use them